Nancypatel1103/ComplianceClient/Hotspot 2.0/Hotspot 2.0.md

        - **Method ID**: Enter the **Method ID** For **Example:- Method1**.
        - **Authentication Methods**: Enter the **Authentication Methods** For **Example:- ATH01**.
        - ```
            Note: 1.
-If you select from NAI Realms to assign, it will come and you can unselect and unassign from NAI Realm to assign.
+When creating, it will be in selected mode by default, but you have the option to not assign the NAI field.

                  2. The EAP method is optional in NAI Realms.
 NAI Realms can be created without the EAP method.
          ```